larswolter/ultisite/README.md

 - Run `meteor npm install` in the main directory
 - Run `meteor` in the main directory
 - The site is then available under [http://localhost:3000](http://localhost:3000)
-- On the first access you will be prompted to create the Admin user that can configure the rest of the site
+- On the first access you will need to create the Admin user that can configure the rest of the site.
+Choose Anmelden-> Registrieren to create the first user